 Sock gnomes on stand and simple sew version of Christmas gnome on right:

 Do you love Christmas Gnomes?
-Let a comment below and tell me!
+Leave a comment below and tell me!